Operation Dracula: Dracula launched

 Although the British knew by 24 April from Signals intelligence that Burma Area Army HQ had left Rangoon, they were not aware that the Japanese were about to abandon the city entirely.
 It was believed that the landings would meet strong resistance.
 Under the modified plan for Dracula, the Indian 26th Division under Major General Henry Chambers would establish beachheads on both banks of the Rangoon River.
 The British 2nd Division would follow up through these beachheads several days later to launch the main assault on the city.

 The Indian 26th Division and other forces sailed in six convoys from Akyab and Ramree Island between 27 April and 30 April.
-The transporting and landing of British and Indian assault forces was entrusted to Rear-Admiral Benjamin Martin commanding Force W. The naval covering force included the 21st Aircraft Carrier Squadron commanded by Commodore Geoffrey Oliver consisted of four escort carriers, two cruisers and four destroyers,. and the 3rd Battle Squadron, commanded by Vice Admiral Harold Walker, consisting of two battleships (HMS Queen Elizabeth and the Free French battleship Richelieu), two escort carriers, four cruisers (one Dutch) and six destroyers.
-Another flotilla of five destroyers was responsible for the destruction of the main Japanese evacuation convoy.
+The transporting and landing of British and Indian assault forces was entrusted to Rear-Admiral Benjamin Martin commanding Force W. The naval covering force included the 21st Aircraft Carrier Squadron commanded by Commodore Geoffrey Oliver consisted of four escort carriers, two cruisers and four destroyers, and the 3rd Battle Squadron, commanded by Vice Admiral Harold Walker, consisting of two battleships (HMS Queen Elizabeth and the Free French battleship Richelieu), two escort carriers, four cruisers (one Dutch) and six destroyers.
+The 3rd Battle Squadron carried out a diversionary bombardment against Car Nicobar and Port Blair in the Nicobar and Andaman island groups Another flotilla of five destroyers was responsible for the destruction of the main Japanese evacuation convoy.
 224 Group Royal Air Force, under Air Vice Marshal the Earl of Bandon, covered the landings from the airfields around Toungoo and on Ramree Island.